Meyer Fortes: Life

 Fortes received his anthropological training from Charles Gabriel Seligman at the London School of Economics.
 Fortes also trained with Bronisław Malinowski and Raymond Firth.
 Along with contemporaries A. R. Radcliffe-Brown, Sir Edmund Leach, Audrey Richards, and Lucy Mair, Fortes held strong functionalist views that insisted upon empirical evidence in order to generate analyses of society.
 His volume with E. E. Evans-Pritchard, African Political Systems (1940) established the principles of segmentation and balanced opposition, which were to become the hallmarks of African political anthropology.
 Despite his work in Francophone West Africa, Fortes' work on political systems was influential to other British anthropologists, especially Max Gluckman and played a role in shaping what became known as the Manchester school of social anthropology, which emphasized the problems of working in colonial Central Africa.

 Fortes spent much of his career as a reader at the University of Cambridge and was the William Wyse Professor of Social Anthropology there from 1950–1973.

 In 1963, Fortes delivered the inaugural Lewis Henry Morgan Lecture at the University of Rochester, considered by many to be the most important annual lecture series in the field of Anthropology.

 Fortes was elected to the American Academy of Arts and Sciences in 1964, was President of the Royal Anthropological Institute of Great Britain and Ireland from 1965–67 and recipient of the Institute's highest honour, the Huxley Memorial Medal in 1977.
 He was also an elected member of the American Philosophical Society.

+Fortes was first cousin of US lawyer and Supreme Court Justice, Abe Fortas.
+Meyer Fortes' granddaughter, Alison Marshall, has written about his life in her book Journeys of Hope: The Letters of Meyer and Sonia.